Still/Born

 Still/Born is a 2017 Canadian psychological horror film directed and co-written by Brandon Christensen and starring Christie Burke and Jesse Moss.
+The film follows Mary (Burke), a first-time mother who gives birth to twins, only to tragically lose one of them (Thomas) during childbirth.
+Struggling with the devastating loss and the sudden demands of motherhood, she is diagnosed with severe postpartum depression.

 It premiered on April 29, 2017, at the Overlook Film Festival and received generally positive reviews, with critics praising Burke's performance as Mary.

 Plot

 Mary (Christie Burke), in her first pregnancy, gives birth to twins.
 However, only one of them survives.
 Mary then starts showing postpartum depression symptoms, and becomes convinced that an evil entity wants to take her surviving baby.

 After Mary's husband leaves for a business trip, and after some events transpire, Mary starts to fear for her child's life.